jdepares/SEPM-A2/README.txt

 7. Open Eclipse
 8. This will launch an “Eclipse IDE Launcher” popup.
 9. Click “Launch”
 10. You may see a “Welcome” tab.
 We won’t be using it, press the “X” button at the top.
 11. You should see a “Project Explorer” tab on the left.
+If you do, go to step 14.
 12. If you don’t see “Project Explorer” on the left, go to “Window” in the main menu → Perspective → Reset Perspective.
 13. This will open a popup.
 Click “Reset Perspective”.
 14. Click “Import projects…”